 + How you will go about researching, reporting, writing or photographing your assignment if approved and published

 + What kind of word count you think it should be

 + If you will take photos to accompany the writing

 WHAT ELSE SHOULD I KNOW?

-7. Please wait to hear back from us about if the pitch has been accepted before beginning to work on it.
+4. Please wait to hear back from us about if the pitch has been accepted before beginning to work on it.
 If there are interviews or people to talk to in order to complete your story, please do not contact them until after the pitch has been accepted.
-We value your time and efforts but only select pitches can be accepted and published.

-9. If your piece is published, you own the copyright to your writing — we only request first publication rights and the right to publish the piece on our website.
+5. If your piece is published, you own the copyright to your work — Field Tripping only requests first publication rights and the right to publish the piece on this website and social media.
 You are free to try to sell your piece elsewhere after we publish it.

-10. All accepted work is subject to being substantially edited, proofread and tweaked to follow Canadian Press Style Guide before publication.
+10. All accepted work is subject to being substantially edited.

 11. Payments are made electronically within 10 business days of publication.

 12. On rejection.
 Rejection can be tough some times but please don’t feel discouraged if your pitch is not accepted.
-We are looking for very specific stories.
-We are certain there will be a place for that work somewhere else and we would love to keep hearing more pitches from you.
-Sometimes it takes five or 10 or even 20 rejections before a great story is placed exactly where it belongs.
-Sometimes a pitch grows into something more beautiful with each attempt.
+Field Tripping is looking for very specific content and we would love to see more pitches even if a first one is rejected.